 So how about the harvesting of coconut trees for the home grower?
 It would be impractical to bring in a cherry picker and many of us lack the fortitude to shimmy up a tree with only a rope.
 Luckily, there are dwarf varieties of coconuts that grow to less dizzying heights.
 So how do you know when the coconuts are ripe and do coconuts ripen after they are picked?

 How to Pick Coconuts from Trees

 A little about the maturation of the fruit is in order before even discussing harvesting your coconuts.
 Coconuts take around one year to ripen fully.
 Several coconuts grow together in a bunch and they ripen about the same time.
-If you want to harvest the fruit for the coconut water, the fruit is ready 6-7 months after emergence.
-If you want to wait for the delicious meat, you need to wait for another 5-6 months.
+If you want to harvest the fruit for the coconut water, the fruit is ready six to seven months after emergence.
+If you want to wait for the delicious meat, you need to wait for another five to six months.

 Along with the timing, color is also an indicator of ripeness.
 Mature coconuts are brown, while immature fruit is bright green.
 As the coconut matures, the amount of coconut water is replaced as the meat hardens.
 Of course, this brings us to the question of whether coconuts ripen after they are picked.
 No, but that doesn’t necessarily mean they are unusable.
 If the fruit is green and has been maturing for six or seven months, you can always crack it open and drink the delicious coconut “milk.”

 You can also assess fruit that has dropped to the ground for ripeness by shaking it.
 Not every fruit that drops to the ground is completely ripe.
 Again, fully ripened fruit is filled with meat, so you should hear no sloshing of the coconut water if it is completely ripe.